alexeyp0708/docker-dev-vsftpd-alpine/README.md

 Note:
 Alternative way  is transfer the file  `USERS_LIST.env`  in the container via  copied  or mounted.
-And specify the path to the file when starting the container `run ... ftp_image -c /etc/vsftpd/collection/basic.conf -u /USERS_LIST.env` ,
+And specify the path to the file when starting the container `docker run ... ftp_image -c /etc/vsftpd/collection/basic.conf -u /USERS_LIST.env` ,

 Entrypoint will create:
-- User `user1`.
+- `user1` local  user .
 If the /mnt/data/test_host/ftp directory exists, it will create a user `user1` with the ID of the directory owner  (if he does not exist).
-- User `user2`.
+- `user2` local  user.
 Will have limited rights to the /mnt/data/test_host/ftp .
-- User`user3` and  `/etc/vsftpd/collection/users/user3` config file .
+- `user3` local  user and  `/etc/vsftpd/collection/users/user3` config file .
 If the `/mnt/data/test_host/ftp_users/user3` directory exists, it will create a user `user1` with the ID of the directory owner (if he does not exist).
-- User`user4` and  `/etc/vsftpd/collection/users/user4`config file. ЕIf the `/mnt/data/test_host/ftp_users/user4` directory exists, it will create a user `user4`  with the ID of the directory owner (if he does not exist). directory, since its owner will be `user3`
+- `user4` local  user and  `/etc/vsftpd/collection/users/user4`config file.
+If the `/mnt/data/test_host/ftp_users/user4` directory exists, it will create a user `user4`  with the ID of the directory owner (if he does not exist).
-- Will create the directory `/mnt/data/test_host/ftp` if it does not exist and assign it as owner `user1`Access rights  -740.
+- Will create the directory `/mnt/data/test_host/ftp` if it does not exist and assign it as owner `user1`.Access rights  -700.
-- Creates directory `/mnt/data/test_host/ftp_users/user3` if it does not exist and assigns it as owner `user4` Access rights  -740.
+- Creates directory `/mnt/data/test_host/ftp_users/user3` if it does not exist and assigns it as owner `user3`.
+Access rights  -700.
-- Creates directory directory `/mnt/data/test_host/ftp_users/user4` if it does not exist and assign it as owner `user4` Access rights  -740.
+- Creates directory directory `/mnt/data/test_host/ftp_users/user4` if it does not exist and assign it as owner `user4`.
+Access rights  -700.

 Disable the firewall on the client